 5.3.1.
 Oracle Cloud Infrastructure

-Oracle Corporation offers the most generous free tier in cloud computing (Infrastructure-as-a-Service) by far.
-I speculate that this is due to Amazon Web Services (AWS) capturing the biggest part of the pie with Oracle competing with the likes of Google and IBM.
+Oracle Corporation offers the most generous free tier in cloud computing (Infrastructure-as-a-Service) by far as of this writing.
 Oracle historically has had disputes over their stewardship of Open Source software (Java/JVM patent issues, MySQL, OpenOffice, and Solaris) and – with a significant portion of their clients being Fortune 500 companies– you could say that it represents the best and worst parts of litigation-happy corporate America.
-But I'm not interested in traveling down the road to serfdom (love some Thomas Sowell as well) and neither am I interested in preaching on the idolatrous love of money.
-What I will relate to below is my experience with Oracle Cloud Infrastructure (OCI) which has thus far been very positive.
+But I'm not interested in traveling down The Road to Serfdom nor am I interested in preaching on the idolatrous love of money.
+My experience with Oracle Cloud Infrastructure (OCI) has thus far been very positive.
 Thank you Oracle, OCI has been great to use.
 Create an account to get started.

 See also: